cypress-io/debugging-proxy/README.md

         password: 'bar'
     },
     keepRequests: false, // if `keepRequests` is set, the proxy will store a log of requests that can be retrieved using `proxy.getRequests()`
+    https: { // if https is set, https.createServer will be called with this key and cert to launch the server
+        key: fs.readFileSync('my-key.pem'),
+        cert: fs.readFileSync('my-cert.pem')
+    }
 })

 // using your stubbing/spying library of choice...